promer94/Cloudapplication/README.md

 ```bash
 python app.py
 ```
-Next stpe is to install the JavaScript denpendencies.
+Next step is to install the JavaScript denpendencies.
 ```bash
 npm install
 ```